Yyunozor/libft/libft_DEX/Additional functions/ft_putnbr_fd.md

 ### **Purpose**:

 The `ft_putnbr_fd` function outputs an integer to a specified file descriptor.
-It supports both positive and negative numbers, printing them in textual format.
+It handles both positive and negative numbers correctly, printing each digit in the correct order.

 ---